Washington State’s Boat Fleet – 2018

-For more detailed information, see the companion 2016 Boat Fleet Characteristics Excel spreadsheet that organizes the fleet data by geographically-specific boat characteristics and ownership information.
+For more detailed information, see the companion 2018 Boat Fleet Characteristics Excel spreadsheet that organizes fleet data by geographically-specific boat characteristics and ownership information.

 Value of the Fleet

-Applying the Department of Revenue’s depreciation schedule to the price paid for the vessel by its current owner and the number of years owned, the total value of the current fleet is $2.63 billion.
-The real value is higher since the almost 60,000 vessels that were registered in 2015, but not renewed, have a depreciated value of $243 million.
-Based on lien documentation, 13.5% of boats are being financed.
+Applying the Department of Revenue’s Watercraft Excise Tax (WET) Depreciation Schedule to the price paid for the vessel by its current owner and the number of years owned, the total value of the active fleet is $1.9 billion.
+Based on lien documentation, 12.7% of boats are being financed.

 Age of Fleet

-The median age of vessels in the fleet is 20 years, based on their model year, 2017 being the youngest.
-In other words 50% of the fleet has a model year 1997 or older, 50% 1997 or more recent.
+The median age of vessels in the fleet is 25 years, based on their model year, 2019 being the youngest.
+In other words, 50% of the fleet has a model year 1994 or older, 50% 1994 or more recent.
 There are large differences when hull material is considered, however.
-Almost 50% of wooden-hulled vessels are over 50 years old, whereas only 3% and 1.7% of aluminum and plastic hulls respectively exceed an age of 50 years.
+Almost 50% of wooden-hulled vessels are over 50 years old, whereas only 2.7% and 1.7% of aluminum and plastic hulls respectively.

 Geographic Distribution of Vessels